webpop/extensions/cart/README.md

 Shopping Cart Extension
 =======================

-This is a very barebones shopping cart extensions for getting started with a simple shopping cart.
+This is an extension for getting started with a simple shopping cart.

-Orders are simply submitted via email.
+Orders are submitted via email.

 Usage
 =====